Traveling to Anambas

-With that said, it will almost certainly be worth it.
-After all, how many remote castaway island chains are there left in the world that have yet to be discovered on any sort of scale?
-Let alone actually explored?
+With that said, the little bit of extra time and effort will almost certainly be worth it.
+After all, how many remote castaway islands are there left in the world that have yet to be discovered, let alone explored?

 Air or Sea

 In a nutshell, there are 2 ways to get to Anambas, one fast and one slow.

 The plane will get you to your destination swiftly, but it won't be a surprise to learn that it comes at a higher price.
 Still, if you're keen to maximize your time in Anambas, then taking the plane is definitely the more suitable option.